 space is played as one polyphonic audiovisual instrument.

-«There has never been so much past as there is right now.»
+At the same time, there has never been so much past as right now.

 Verdensteatreter is supported by The Norwegian Art Council.